How to heal injury, whether mental or physical

 Why a website about healing injury?

-In a relatively short period of time I experienced a string of injuries.
+I am going to tell you the things I wish they’d told me.
+Some background; a few years ago now I experienced a string of injuries in a relatively short period of time.
 At the time I didn’t even realise that they were injuries.
 I eventually noticed patterns with what was going on and decided to set up a website so that I could record what I was experiencing, not forget what I had learnt and organise my thoughts.
 Hopefully this may be useful to somebody else.
 Somehow this makes it feel more meaningful.
-The website is itself a healing exercise.
+The website is itself a healing exercise for me.

 One of the main things that I learnt is that we have our own healing power.
 I am not seeking to deride professionals, they have their place but the most important person is you.
 Are doctors, physios and other professionals. inclined to justify their roles and be reticent about sharing the ‘secret’ that we have the power within to heal?
 I don’t know.
-I also think that understanding injury is important so I want to present a structured and logical approach, not just a list of tips, so that you are better equipped to treat and most importantly avoid injury.
+I also think that understanding injury is important so I want to present a structured approach that is derived from sports science rather than a list of tips, so that you are better equipped to treat and most importantly avoid injury.

 What is different about what I am saying?

 - I draw parallels between a range of physical injuries that are not usually connected and mental injury.
-I then apply this logical approach to these apparently different conditions and offer a new perspective on the treatment of anxiety and depression which I see as a kind of Repetitive Brain Injury (RBI).
-I also focus on musicians’ injuries.
+I then apply this logical approach to these apparently different conditions and offer a new perspective on the treatment of anxiety and depression which I see as a kind of Repetitive Brain Injury (RBI) and people who experience these problems as psychological athletes.

-- I focus mainly on overuse injury because it is frequently not diagnosed.
+- I focus mainly on overuse injury because it is frequently underdiagnosed.
 Overuse injury is also more common than acute injury.
 I also postulate that there is an overuse injury syndrome where somebody can be affected by a number of apparently unaffected injuries.

 - I take a holistic approach that includes looking at the factors that cause injury, including psychological factors such as Cyberchondria, biological vulnerabilities such as anatomical variations and social factors such as the Triage system that is used in the U.K. for treating musculoskeletal disorders.